Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 I left home on February 23, 2000.

-The luggage bag was too big for my brother to carry alone, so I carried it behind me and got on the train with such a whimper.
+The luggage bag was too big for my brother to carry alone, so I carried it behind me and got on the train.

 My brother had money in his shirt pocket, and he kept staring at it, afraid to sleep.